 Your first appointment: If you are seeing your PCP for the first time, you will need to fill out a medical history form.
 You can download the form in English, Chinese, Japanese, Russian, Spanish, or Korean.
 Print the form, fill it out at home, and bring it with you to your first appointment.

 Sign up for HealthELife: When you come to MIT Medical for the first time, ask anyone at any desk to help you sign up for HealthELife.
 You can use HealthELife to send messages to your PCP, Order prescription refills, request appointments, see your lab results, and more.

 Interpreter services are available.
 Many international patients use our interpreter service when they call or come into MIT Medical.
 When you call or come to the office, just say, “I want to use the interpreter line” or “I need an interpreter.”
 Watch the video to see how it works.

 You might also make other types of appointments at MIT Medical.
 For example, you might make an appointment at MIT Medical’s Travel Health Clinic to get special immunizations and medications.
-Or you might make an appointment with the Student Mental Health and Counseling Services if you are feeling stressed or depressed.
 Learn more about different types of appointments.